MursalimAnsari/Swiggy-Interview/README.md

 * Player.java: Defines the attributes and behavior of a player.

-*  Match.java: Manages the interaction between two players during a match.
+*  Arena.java: Manages the interaction between two players during a match.

-*  MagicalArena.java: Orchestrates matches within the arena.

-*  MagicalArena.java: Entry point of the application where you can simulate matches.
+*  Game.java: Entry point of the application where you can simulate matches.

-*  PlayerTest.java, MatchTest.java,MagicalArenaTest.java.: Unit tests for corresponding classes.
+*  Arena.java.: Unit tests for corresponding classes.

 ## Getting Started
 To run the Magical Arena simulation, follow these steps: